 There could be a separate development plan for each of those.

-It’s easy to imagine that evaluation requires some complex evaluation schemes or that it is necessary to construct some sort of test.
+It’s easy to imagine that evaluation requires some complex evaluation scheme or that it is necessary to construct some sort of test.
 This isn’t a school.
 And the assessment process is much easier than having to build a valid and reliable evaluation tool.

 There are two primary requirements: